-Job Description: Director of Communications
+Job Description: Director of Member Development & Education

 For more about FFJ, visit Funders for Justice.
 For more information about our fiscal sponsor, SEE, please visit saveourplanet.org.

 The Director of Member Development and Education is responsible for directing all areas of the team’s work.
 They lead the high-level planning for the year and collaborate across the organization’s staff & member leaders.
 The day to day responsibilities of the team are shared among each team member, including the Manager of Member Development and Education, and a part-time administrative assistant for the team.

 The Director of Member Development and Education directs the implementation of the first section of FFJ’s organizing model, which encompasses all base building, general engagement of the philanthropic sector, multiple types of events and other programming, and direct relationship-building with FFJ’s network of members, both individual participants and institutional paid members.

 Work in deep collaboration with FFJ’s Executive Director, Director of Communications, Director of Administration & Operations, and future director roles, to support a powerful, leaderful organization.
 The Directors Team is responsible for the following, collectively:

 - Lead, maintain, and continue to foster a culture of feedback and accountability, continuous learning, collaboration, and leadership development.

 - Assume overall responsibility for staff retreats and meetings.
 Coordinate and collaborate on team-building activities and ensure effective communication, collaboration, and alignment across FFJ staff, teams, and initiatives.